 How to get to La Guajira: Read our La Guajira Travel guide to know the transportation options.

 Cabo de la Vela: It’s a small fisher town only accessible by jeep.
-Many kitesurf schools.
+It’s a famous place for kitesurfing.
+There are a few kitesurf school.
+However, it will be easier for you if you stay in Riohacha.

 Punta Gallinas: It’s the northernmost point of South America.
 There are tours leaving from Santa Marta and Riohacha.

-Points of interest: The landscapes are quite astonishing and the atmosphere is mesmerizing.
+Points of interest: The landscapes are quite astonishing, and the atmosphere is mesmerizing.
+Furthermore, you get the occasion to learn a bit about an indigenous community: The Wayúu.

 Private tours: These guys are excellent.
-I’m sure you’ll like their 3D/2N tours.
+I’m sure you’ll like their amazing tours in La Guajira.

-What I don’t like: You stay many hours in a jeep and you don’t exchange much with locals.
+What I don’t like: You stay many hours in a jeep every day and you don’t exchange much with locals.
+Pick your local travel agency with care.

-Can you do it on your own: You can arrive in Cabo de la Vela by yourself, then you must take a tour to go to Punta Gallinas.
+Can you do it on your own: You can arrive in Cabo de la Vela on our own, then you must take a tour to go to Punta Gallinas.

 Safety: The tour is 100% safe, but don’t wander on your own near the border with Venezuela.
 Learn more safety tips.